-- The probationary period stands suspended when an employee is absent due to Maternity or Adoptive Leave - In relation to an employee absent on Parental Leave or Carers Leave, the employee may require probation to be suspended if the absence is not considered to be consistent with the continuation of the probation - Probation may be suspended in cases such as absence due to a non-recurring illness
+- The probationary period stands suspended when an employee is absent due to Maternity or Adoptive Leave. - In relation to an employee absent on Parental Leave or Carers Leave, the employer may require probation to be suspended if the absence is not considered to be consistent with the continuation of the probation. - Probation may be suspended in cases such as absence due to a non-recurring illness, and - Any other statutory provision providing that probation shall - - (i) stand suspended during an employee's absence from work, and - (ii) be completed by the employee on the employees return from work after such absence.